 If high metal concentrations associated with anoxic conditions cannot be avoided in the reservoir discharge, such releases would be temporary, and the metal concentrations would be expected to decline as the water moves downstream due to reaeration.
 Implementation of Mitigation Measure WQ-2.1 will protect Stone Corral Creek from releases of low-quality water from the bottom of the reservoir, making this impact less than significant.
-To ensure impacts remain less than significant, water quality in Stone Corral and Funks Creeks will be monitored as part of the RMP and the Stone Corral Creek and Funks Creek Aquatic Study Plan and managed through adaptive management (see Appendix 2D, Section 2D.3, Reservoir Management Plan).
-Eventually, water from the creeks would mix with other water sources, reducing the water quality signature from Sites Reservoir; approximately 7.6 miles from Sites Dam, Stone Corral Creek would mix with water from GCID and become integrated with the water management system, and approximately 1.8 miles from Golden Gate Dam, Funks Creek would mix with TCCA water at Funks Reservoir.
+To ensure impacts remain less than significant, water quality in Stone Corral and Funks Creeks will be monitored as part of the RMP and the Stone Corral Creek and Funks Creek Aquatic Study Plan and managed through adaptive management.
+Eventually, water from the creeks would mix with other water sources, reducing the water quality signature from Sites Reservoir; approximately 7.6 miles from Sites Dam, Stone Corral Creek would mix with water from GCID and become integrated with the water management system, and, approximately 1.8 miles from Golden Gate Dam, Funks Creek would mix with TCCA water at Funks Reservoir.